owendavies93/owendavies93/README.md

 ### 👋 Hi, I'm Owen

-I'm an Internet Services Manager at [Netcraft](https://github.com/netcraftcom), where I lead a team responsible for numerous critical services.
+I'm an Director of Engineering at [Netcraft](https://github.com/netcraftcom), where I lead several teams responsible for numerous critical services.